Category: acne-prone skincare

 After I use a face mask, I always moisturize.
 Morning and night, every day.
 Moisturizing is not optional if you want to prevent acne.
 Your skin needs hydration to function properly and maintain the skin barrier we talked about.

 If you wear makeup, this step is non-negotiable.
-Dirty brushes are basically spreading bacteria all over your face.
+Dirty brushes are basically spreading bacteria all over your face, and cleaning brushes is a quick fix to prevent breakouts.

 Wash your brushes at least once a week; more often if your skin is breaking out.
 It’s one of the easiest prevention methods that people constantly overlook.

 Pay attention to your skin.
 Notice what actually changes things for you.
-Over the years, I’ve found that each and every tip shared with you in this post has worked on my acne-prone skin.
+Over the years, I’ve found that every tip shared with you in this post has worked on my acne-prone skin to prevent breakouts.
 If you’re struggling with acne and bad breakouts, I strongly encourage you to implement these tips.
-You might find something from this article that becomes a total gamechanger for your skin.
+You might find something from this article that becomes a total game changer for your skin.
 And as someone who gets the struggle, someone who’s been there, covered in breakouts, wondering if it will ever get better, I want to share meaningful content with you that you can actually take away and use.

 Commonly Asked Questions: